dasesu/config/Installation.md

 ```

 ### Install blender
-Extract the folder blender-4.2.0-linux-x64 and copy in opt/blender
+Extract the blender-4.2.0-linux-x64.zip and copy the content to opt/blender

 ### Neovim editor
 Downloading the last neovim release (neovim 0.10 at the current date 26/09/24)